Understanding Beam Schedules, Sections, and Details: A Comprehensive Review

 Learn More

-There are three different types of stirrups.
+There are three types of stirrups.
 There's a type S stirrup, where we have the floor, a beam, the floor continues.
-We have an end condition, and then we have a much broader type D stirrup.
+We have an end condition, followed by a much broader type D stirrup.

-So you can see they're talking about the clearance requirements from the edge of the beam to the rebar.
-Typical stirrups at the sides.
-And by a stirrup, we're looking at this guy coming up and over, down, up, and down.
+So you can see they're discussing the clearance requirements from the edge of the beam to the rebar.
+Typical stirrups on the sides.
+A stirrup is this shape, going up and over, down, up, and down.

-At the end condition over here, it comes in.
-If we look at the detail over here, detail at ramp.
+At the end condition here, it comes in.
+If we look at the detail here, detail at the ramp.
 Again, you can see we have a beam down here.

-You can see how the reinforcing bars are coming in through here and the standard hooks at the end of this ramp beam.
-Here we have a section through a ramp.
+You can see how the reinforcing bars are coming in through here and the standard hooks at the end of the ramp beam.
+Here we have a section view through the ramp.
 We have coming up and over, a class B lap.

 You can see a curb here at the edge, six inches horizontally and vertically.
-There are callouts for the rebar and widths of the wall.
+Callouts are provided for the rebar and the widths of the wall.
 There's a ramp concrete beam schedule.

-There's the mark, the width, the depth, the kind of reinforcing, and information about the U-bars.
-And these conditions here would be called the U-bars.
+There's the mark, the width, the depth, the kind of reinforcing, and information about the U-bars (reinforcing bars).
+These conditions here would be called the U-bars.
 So here it continues up over to there.

-Pan down to this detail, detail at ramp slab.
-You see the dimensions.
-You see the callouts for top and bottom, the size, and the hook around the beam.
+Now, pan down to this detail, detail at the ramp slab.
+You can see the dimensions.
+Callouts for top and bottom are provided, the size, and the hook around the beam.

-You see essentially the cage that's going on here.
+You can see the cage configuration here.
 Once again, a class B lap.
 We have it here.

-And you can see that there's a pour joint because this system here would be poured separately from this system here.
+And you can see a pour joint because this system here would be poured separately from this system here.
 Here we have a trench drain.
 And you can again see the rebar.

-It talks about the spacing on either side of the trench drain.
-It's talking about waterproofing on the bottoms and sides of the trench drain.
-And they're saying, see ramp detail for reinforcing.
+It discusses the spacing on either side of the trench drain.
+It talks about waterproofing on the bottoms and sides of the trench drain.
+And they say, refer to the ramp detail for reinforcing.

-Go to image eight on page S401 for additional information.
-So that would be over here.
-So again, we have three quarter of an inch detail, three quarter of an inch detail.
+Refer to image eight on page S401 for additional information.
+This is located here.
+So again, we have three-quarters of an inch detail, three-quarters of an inch detail.

 These details are drawn to scale.
 Detail at ramp slab, again, drawn to scale.
 We have the conditions happening here.

-See architecture for information about the trench drain.
-Distance from edge of footing to edge of trench drain.
-This is the expansion joint.
+Refer to the architecture for trench drain information.
+Distance from the edge of footing to the edge of the trench drain.
+Here is the expansion joint.

-The rest of these are not to scale.
-So again, please enjoy this drawing, and I'll see you in our next video.
+Please enjoy this drawing once again, and I'll see you in the next video.

 photo of Al Whitley